AliYusufzai/AliYusufzai/README.md

 👋 Hi, I’m Ali Raza Yusufzai.

-👀 I’m interested in Backend Development, React, and Nodejs.
+👀 I’m interested in Backend Development

 🌱 I'm an undergraduate student of Virtual University of Pakistan.
 Currently focusing on portfolio projects.